apayziev/Yandex-search-image-scrapper/README.md

 5. Run the program using this command:
     `python main.py`

-While running the program:
+While running the program<br/>:
-    - The program will create a folder named "scrapped_images" in the project folder.
+    - The program will create a folder named **"scrapped_images"** in the project folder.
-    - The program will create a folder named "failed_urls.txt" in the project folder.
+    - The program will create a folder named **"failed_urls.txt"** in the project folder.

 6. After the program is finished, you can find all the scrapped images in the folder "scrapped_images".
 Warning: